bcgov/SDPR_Case_Management_SuiteCRM/suitecrm-new-deployment/suitecrm-base-env-setup.md

 2. Import the YAML file into your OpenShift project.

 3. Wait until deployment completes and then test the application.

+### Setup Service

+1. Edit the create-suitecrm-service.yaml file and ensure that the project namespace is set correctly.

+2. Import the YAML file into your OpenShift project.

+### Setup Route

+1. Edit the create-suitecrm-route.yaml file and ensure the project namespace is set correctly.

+2. Import the YAML file into your OpenShift project.